您的位置: 首页 > 2025年6月 第2卷 第2期 > 文字全文

 Key challenges in expanding access to quality eye care services in low and intermediate-resource settings include, but are not limited to: (i) low population awareness and demand for eye care services; (ii) shortage and unequal distribution of the eye care workforce; (iii) high costs of accessing services; and (iv) the ability to provide services for underserved populations and outside urban areas [1].

 It is clear that new strategies are needed to address the current and projected eye care needs.
-The strategic recommendations outlined in World Health Organization’s (WHO) first-ever World report on vision (2019) [1] were successful in providing the foundation for a ‘new’ eye care agenda that focusses on: (i) reorienting the model of care to strengthen eye care within primary care; (ii) improving coordination of services within and across sectors and related health programmes; and (iii) integrating eye care into wider health plans and policies.
+The strategic recommendations outlined in World Health Organization’s (WHO's) first-ever World report on vision (2019) [1] were successful in providing the foundation for a ‘new’ eye care agenda that focuses on: (i) reorienting the model of care to strengthen eye care within primary care; (ii) improving coordination of services within and across sectors and related health programmes; and (iii) integrating eye care into wider health plans and policies.

 Significant progress has been made in the last 5 years to facilitate more effective integration of these recommendations, particularly in low- and middle-income settings, through a series of global political commitments, including: